Table of Contents [+/-]

 Since the portion of the version string preceding

-New MySQL Cluster releases are numbered according to updates in the
+New NDB Cluster releases are numbered according to updates in the

 NDB storage engine, and do not necessarily